saleel/react-native-super-grid/README.md

 ### [2.1.0] - 2018-03-17
 #### Added
-- Use FlastList instead of ListView
+- Use FlatList instead of ListView
 - Fix spacing issues

 ### [2.0.2] - 2018-01-11